G303K/Module-9-Challenge/README.md

 - Clone the repository to your local machine.
 - After cloning the repository, open the directory using Visual Studio Code.
 - To view content used, expand the MODULE-9-CHALLENGE folder.
-- Using node and Inquirer, run the index.mjs file.
+- Using node and Inquirer, run the index.js file.

 ## Contributors: